Druwerd/weather/README.md

 To scale up the application you could setup your infrastructure architecture such that web application instances and Redis cluster nodes as are dynamically increased as load increases.
 See example diagram below.

-Additionally you could server static assets such as images, css, javascript from a CDN.
+Additionally you could serve static assets such as images, css, javascript from a CDN.

 ![infra](./doc/app-infra-diagram.png)